 A lawyer, Mr. Barge previously worked as a litigator specializing in complex, multi-district litigation at the law firms of Skadden, Arps, Slate, Meagher & Flom and Quinn, Emanuel, Urquhart & Sullivan in New York City.
 He holds a J.D. from N.Y.U.
 School of Law and graduated summa cum laude from Georgetown University.
 He is frequently sought as an expert on police issues by the media, universities and law schools, and government entities.

 Chief Hassan Aden (ret.)
-Senior Consultant
+Senior Police Expert

 Chief Aden is the former Chief of Police of the Greenville Police Department in Greenville, North Carolina.
 Until late 2015, he was the Director of the Research and Programs Directorate of the International Association of Chiefs of Police (IACP), where he directly oversaw the day-to-day management of operational programs and research projects aimed at advancing professional police services.
 He worked for 26 years at the Alexandria Police Department in Alexandria, Virginia, rising to the rank of Deputy Chief there.

 Chief Aden is a former commissioner of the governing board of CALEA and has served as a Senior Executive Fellow at the Police Foundation.
 He currently serves on the National Academies of Sciences, Engineering and Medicine's Committee on Law and Justice, working with the world’s top criminologists, economists, and other on law and justice issues.
 Among other academic credentials, he holds a Masters of Public Administration from American University in Washington, DC.